Labour Law Numbered 4857

 - The wage and its remuneration

-Wage payment must not be made in bonds, coupons or another paper claimed to represent the national currency valid in the country or by any other means whatsoever.
+Wage payment must not be made in bonds, coupons, or another paper claimed to represent the national currency valid in the country or by any other means whatsoever.

 Wage may be paid on a monthly basis at the latest.
 The time of remuneration may be reduced down to one week by employment contract or by collective agreement.

-Statutory limitation on wage claims is five years.
+The statutory limitation on wage claims is five years.